iconify/website/docs/api/collection.md

 # List of icons

-You can get list of icon in an icon set sets using `[url]/collection` API query.
+You can get a list of icons in an icon set sets using `[url]/collection` API query.

 ## Query